elegant-os/isbn-visualization-tool/README.md

 # isbn-visualization-tool
-A tool to visualize ISBN datasets aligned with Anna's Archive theme.
+A tool to visualize ISBN datasets.